afair/email_address/README.md

     EmailAddress.normal("hiro@xn--28j2a3ar1pp75ovm7c.com", host_encoding: :unicode)
                         #=> "hiro@こんにちは世界.com"

+#### Rails Validator

+For Rails' ActiveRecord classes, EmailAddress provides an ActiveRecordValidator.
+Specify your email address attributes with `field: :user_email`, or `fields: [:email1, :email2]`.
+If neither is given, it assumes to use the `email` or `email_address` attribute.

+    class User < ActiveRecord::Base
+      validates_with EmailAddress::ActiveRecordValidator, field: :email
+    end

+#### Rails Email Address Type Attribute

+Initial support is provided for Active Record 5.0 attributes API.

+First, you need to register the type in `config/initializers/email_address.rb` along with any global configurations you want.

+    ActiveRecord::Type.register(:email_address, EmailAddress::EmailAddressType)
+    ActiveRecord::Type.register(:canonical_email_address,
+                                EmailAddress::CanonicalEmailAddressType)

+Assume the Users table contains the columns "email" and "unique_email".
+We want to normalize the address in "email" and store the canonical/unique version in "unique_email".
+This code will set the canonical_email when the email attribute is assigned.
+With the canonical_email column, we can

+    class User < ApplicationRecord
+      attribute :email, :email_address
+      attribute :canonical_email, :canonical_email_address

+      validates_with EmailAddress::ActiveRecordValidator,
+                     fields: %i(email canonical_email)

+      def email=(email_address)
+        self[:canonical_email] = email_address
+        self[:email] = email_address
+      end

+      def self.find_by_email(email)
+        user   = self.find_by(email: EmailAddress.normal(email))
+        user ||= self.find_by(canonical_email: EmailAddress.canonical(email))
+        user ||= self.find_by(canonical_email: EmailAddress.redacted(email))
+        user
+      end

+      def redact!
+        self[:canonical_email] = EmailAddress.redact(self.canonical_email)
+        self[:email]           = self[:canonical_email]
+      end
+    end

+Here is how the User model works:

+    user = User.new(email:"Pat.Smith+registrations@gmail.com")
+    user.email           #=> "pat.smith+registrations@gmail.com"
+    user.canonical_email #=> "patsmith@gmail.com"

+The `find_by_email` method looks up a given email address by the normalized form (lower case), then by the canonical form, then finally by the redacted form.

+#### Validation

+The only true validation is to send a message to the email address and have the user (or process) verify it has been received.
+Syntax checks help prevent erroneous input.
+Even sent messages can be silently dropped, or bounced back after acceptance.
+Conditions such as a "Mailbox Full" can mean the email address is known, but abandoned.

+There are different levels of validations you can perform.
+By default, it will validate to the "Provider" (if known), or "Conventional" format defined as the "default" provider.
+You may pass a a list of parameters to select which syntax and network validations to perform.

+#### Comparison

+You can compare email addresses:

+    e1 = EmailAddress.new("Clark.Kent@Gmail.com")
+    e2 = EmailAddress.new("clark.kent+Superman@Gmail.com")
+    e3 = EmailAddress.new(e2.redact)
+    e1.to_s           #=> "clark.kent@gmail.com"
+    e2.to_s           #=> "clark.kent+superman@gmail.com"
+    e3.to_s           #=> "{bea3f3560a757f8142d38d212a931237b218eb5e}@gmail.com"

+    e1 == e2          #=> false (Matches by normalized address)
+    e1.same_as?(e2)   #=> true  (Matches as canonical address) e1.same_as?(e3)   #=> true  (Matches as redacted address) e1 < e2           #=> true  (Compares using normalized address)

 ### Configuration

 You can pass an options hash on the `.new()` and helper class methods to